Umag waterfront and marina on the northern Istrian coast

 Umag Old Town

-The main church of Umag, with its prominent bell tower — one of the town's most recognisable landmarks.
+The main church of Umag, with a prominent bell tower and a central place in the old town.

 A modern marina and lively harbour area at the centre of Umag's coastal and social life.